tiagomerinosantos/LicensePlateGenerator/README.md

 - **Installation Package:** The project provides a Windows installer (MSI) for easy installation on Windows systems, making it accessible to a broad audience.

 ## Installation:
+- **Platform Compatibility:** The application is designed for Windows operating systems
-- Download <a id="raw-url" href="https://github.com/tiagomerinosantos/LicensePlateGenerator/releases/tag/LicensePlateGenerator_Release">LicensePlateGeneratorSetup.msi</a> file available (Windows ONLY)
+- Download <a id="raw-url" href="https://github.com/tiagomerinosantos/LicensePlateGenerator/releases/tag/LicensePlateGenerator_Release">LicensePlateGeneratorSetup.msi</a> file available
 - Start the instalation
 - Run the Shortcut on the Desktop